-- 1. any business, trade, or profession - any contract or agreement with any person, except where you would have been liable even without a contract or agreement
+- 1. any business, trade, or profession - 2. any contract or agreement with any person, except where you would have been liable even without a contract or agreement - 3. damage to property you, or a trust of which you are a trustee or beneficiary, own - 4. your ownership of any land or other property, whether it is insured by your policy or otherwise

-- 3. damage to an asset you own, or that is under your care or control - 4. your ownership of any land, whether it is insured by your policy or otherwise - 5. gross negligence or deliberate loss caused by you - 6. bodily injury to you or anyone living at your house - 7. your ownership or use of any aircraft or other aerial device, watercraft, or vehicle - any seepage, pollution, or contamination (including clean-up costs), unless the seepage, pollution, or contamination happens during the term and is caused by a sudden accidental event that happens during the term - 9. asbestos
+- 5. gross negligence or deliberate loss caused by you - 6. bodily injury to you or anyone living at your house - your ownership or use of any aircraft or other aerial device, watercraft (unless it's covered as sports equipment by section one of your policy), or vehicle - any seepage, pollution, or contamination (including clean-up costs), unless the seepage, pollution, or contamination happens during the term and is caused by a sudden accidental event that happens during the term - 9. asbestos.